 The original recipe came from the folks at Cancer Treatment Centers of America who had graciously given me some wonderful and nutritious recipes to prepare for my daughter while she was dealing with breast cancer in 2013 (now thankfully cancer free!) and it’s remained a favorite of ours.

 While fresh summer tomatoes are ideal; in order to make this year round I’ve been able to source some decent tomatoes at Sprouts.
 It seems the smaller the variety the better they are in winter; I’ve even used small cherry tomatoes just cut in half.

 Make sure you mixed the tomato sauce with the hot pasta; that cooks them just a bit and helps to soften them and bring out more flavor.

-While I could eat this by itself for a meal, the first time I made it a couple of years ago I served it with this Scallion and Ginger Spiced Chicken and I have to admit if wanting to serve as a side dish with a protein, it was pretty perfect!
+While I could eat this by itself for a meal, the first time I made it a couple of years ago I served it with Limoncello and Herb Barbecued Chicken Thighs and that’s all we needed for dinner; it’s a nice light and quick meal.
+I think you could offer it as a side with any protein and it would be a great fit.

 Go For the Color!

 One tip from Cancer Treatment Centers of America – When buying fruits and vegetables – the brighter the better!
 Colorful produce contains more cancer-fighting vitamins and minerals.
 So pick red peppers, grab purple grapes and bring home the broccoli!

 Need more pasta in your life?
 Check out these recipes featuring Pasta for this weeks Food Network #ComfortFoodFeast.